EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * external_aad = TH_3

-   * plaintext = ( ID_CRED_U / kid_U, Signature_or_MAC_3, ?
+   * plaintext = ( ID_CRED_I / kid_I, Signature_or_MAC_3, ?
 AD_3 )

       * AD_3 = bstr containing opaque protected auxiliary data

-   * Note that if ID_CRED_U contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : kid_U }, only kid_U is conveyed in the plaintext, see {{asym-overview}}.
+   * Note that if ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only kid_I is conveyed in the plaintext, see {{asym-overview}}.

    COSE constructs the input to the AEAD {{RFC5116}} as follows:

       * Key K = K_3
       * Nonce N = IV_2
       * Associated data A = \[ "Encrypt0", h'', TH_3 \]
-      * Plaintext P = ( ID_CRED_U / kid_U, Signature_or_MAC_3, ?
+      * Plaintext P = ( ID_CRED_I / kid_I, Signature_or_MAC_3, ?
 AD_3 )

 Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg3-form}}.
 CIPHERTEXT_3 is the outer COSE_Encrypt0 ciphertext.

-Pass the connection identifiers (C_U, C_V) and tthe application algorithms in the selected cipher suite to the application.
+Pass the connection identifiers (C_I, C_R) and tthe application algorithms in the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

-### Party V Processing of Message 3
+### Responder Processing of Message 3

-Party V SHALL process message_3 as follows:
+the Responder SHALL process message_3 as follows:

 * Decode message_3 (see {{CBOR}}).

-* Retrieve the protocol state using the connection identifier C_V and/or other external information such as the CoAP Token and the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_R and/or other external information such as the CoAP Token and the 5-tuple.

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3.

-* Verify that the unverifed identity of Party U is among the allowed identites for this connection.
+* Verify that the unverifed identity of the Initiator is among the allowed identites for this connection.

 * Verify Singature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

-*  Pass AD_3, the connection identifiers (C_U, C_V), and the application algorithms in the selected cipher suite to the application.
+*  Pass AD_3, the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 # EDHOC Authenticated with Symmetric Keys {#sym}